Active Geo-Replication for Azure SQL Database

 - Target Server

-- In a continuous copy relationship, the Azure SQL Database server that hosts the active secondary database.
+- In a continuous copy relationship, the Azure SQL Database server that hosts the online secondary database.

 - Planned Termination